-Hours: The Math Emporium will be open when the library is open (see Library Hours) and student assistants will be available Monday-Thursday until 6pm, and Fridays until 3pm.
+Hours: The Math Emporium will be open when the library is open (see Library Hours).
+Please go to the Emporium to find the current availability for student assistants.
+Availability changes each semester.

 Also know that Mathematics Learning Center (MC 230) is open Mondays through Saturdays.
 Please check the Math Learning Center website for current hours.

 - Students enrolled in MTH 87 MTH 89, MTH 95 and MTH 116 will meet in the Emporium for all of their scheduled class time.

 - The Emporium is not a tutoring center, it is where students will meet for class.

 - There will be a student to instructor ratio of 40:1.
 The Emporium will also have several graduate assistants and undergraduate tutors assisting during class time.

 - In MTH 87 and MTH 95, there are 15 modules of material that have 4 components: a pre-test, instructional videos, homework and a post-test.
 In MTH 89, there are 8 modules of material that have 4 components: a pre-test, instructional videos, homework and a post-test.

 - Students earning a score of 85% or higher on the pretest can automatically move on to the next module.